moiSentineL/ThoughtLogger/README.md

 Private Thought Logging Application for your needs.
 Customise to your own will.

-## Changelog for version 3.0.2
+## Changelog for version 3.0.3

-- Added icon in title bar.
-- Minor code changes.

-#### Known issues:
-- Old AutoHotkey script wasn't working, use the new one.
+- Integrated logging.
+Logging file is at the Installed program directory.
+- Fixed some typos.

 ### Main Release Changelog: